Walmart: Walmart Supercenter

+Walmart Pharmacy inside a Walmart store.

-Walmart Supercenters, branded simply as "Walmart", are hypermarkets with sizes varying from 69000 to 260000 sqft, but averaging about 178000 sqft.
-These stock general merchandise and a full-service supermarket, including meat and poultry, baked goods, delicatessen, frozen foods, dairy products, garden produce, and fresh seafood.
+Walmart Supercenters (Supercentres in Canada), branded simply as "Walmart", are hypermarkets with sizes varying from 69000 to 260000 sqft, but averaging about 178000 sqft.
+These stock general merchandise and a full-service supermarket.
 Many Walmart Supercenters also have a garden center, pet shop, pharmacy, Tire & Lube Express, optical center, one-hour photo processing lab, portrait studio, and numerous alcove shops, such as cellular phone stores, hair and nail salons, video rental stores, local bank branches (such as Woodforest National Bank branches in newer locations), and fast food outlets.

-Many Walmart Supercenters currently feature McDonald's or Subway restaurants.
+Depending on location, Walmart Supercenters can feature McDonald's, Wendy's, Burger King, Auntie Anne's, Domino's, Taco Bell, Dunkin' Donuts, or Subway restaurants.
 In some Canadian locations, Tim Hortons were opened.
-Recently, in several Supercenters, like the Tallahassee, Florida and the Palm Desert, California locations, Walmart added Burger King to their locations, and the location in Glen Burnie, Maryland, due to its past as a hypermarket called Leedmark, boasts an Auntie Anne's and an Italian restaurant.
-Some Walmart locations in Canada have Axess Law locations, Mary Brown's, Burger King and McDonald's, and Atlantic Lottery Corporation locations in the Atlantic region.
-Some U.S. locations have Wendy's, Domino's, Taco Bell, Claire's, and small arcades called GamePlay.
-Very few U.S. locations have KFC, Hardee's, Papa John's, Dairy Queen, Little Caesars, and A&W Restaurants.
+Some U.S. locations have Claire's and small arcades called GamePlay.
+Very few U.S. locations have KFC, Hardee's, Papa John's, Dairy Queen, Checkers and Rally's, Little Caesars, and A&W Restaurants.

+Walmart Gas station at the Walmart Neighborhood Market on West Main Street in Dothan, Alabama.

 Some locations also have fuel stations which sell gasoline distributed by Murphy USA (which spun off from Murphy Oil in 2013), Sunoco ("Optima"), the Tesoro Corporation ("Mirastar"), USA Gasoline, and even now Walmart-branded gas stations.

 The first Supercenter opened in Washington, Missouri, in 1988.
 A similar concept, Hypermart USA, had opened a year earlier in Garland, Texas.
 All Hypermart USA stores were later closed or converted into Supercenters.

-As of 31 October 2022, there were 3,572 Walmart Supercenters in 49 of the 50 U.S. states, the District of Columbia, and Puerto Rico.
-Hawaii is the only state to not have a Supercenter location.
-The largest Supercenter in the world, covering 260000 sqft on two floors, is located in Crossgates Commons in Albany, New York.
+As of January 2025, there were 3,559 Walmart Supercenters throughout the U.S. The largest Supercenter in the world, covering 260000 sqft on two floors, is located in Crossgates Commons in Albany, New York.

 A typical supercenter sells approximately 120,000 items, compared to the 35 million products sold in Walmart's online store.

-The Walmart Supercenter logo used in stores that opened from 2007 to 2008.

 The "Supercenter" name has since been phased out, with these stores now simply referred to as "Walmart", since the company introduced the new Walmart logo in 2008.
 However, the branding is still used in Walmart's Canadian stores (spelled as "Supercentre" in Canadian English).